-In the last decade, nanoMIR has been active in the two approaches, heterogeneous and monolithic integration, with more effort toward monolithic integration.
+In the last decade, nanoMIR has been active in the two approaches, heterogeneous and monolithic integration, with recent effort toward monolithic integration.

-Regarding monolithic integration, we investigate the direct growth of III-Sb compounds on Si substrates.
+As for monolithic integration, we investigate the direct growth of III-Sb compounds on Si substrates.
 We started with growth on offcut Si substrates to avoid the formation of antiphase domains and boundaries (APBs), a type of defect which generates shorts in devices and which should absolutely be avoided.
-After demonstrating cw operation of mid-IR laser diodes emitting near 2 µm (Reboul et al., Appl.
+After demonstrating the first cw operation of mid-IR laser diodes (Reboul et al., Appl.
 Phys.
 Lett.
 99 (2011) 121113) we returned to more fundamental studies of the initial growth stages.
 We have first established a simple and reliable ex-situ Si-surface preparation prior to epitaxy, and we have performed an in-depth study of the microstructure and defect properties of GaSb/Si epitaxial layers in collaboration with C2N, CEMES, INSA-Rennes and PDI-Berlin.
 These results allowed optimizing the growth initiation on miscut Si substrates, and to understand the origin of most defects.
 The data are available in a number of papers published in Acta Materiala, Appl.
 Phys.
 Lett., J. Cryst.
 Growth and Phys.
 Rev. Mat.
-Elaborating on this background we have demonstrated cw operation of GaSb laser diodes emitting near 1.5 µm (Fig. 2) and the first ever quantum cascade lasers grown on silicon (Fig. 3).
-We have also demonstrated the successful operation of an InAs/InAsSb IR photodetector (Durlin et al., IR Phys.
-96 (2019) 39) and of a GaSb solar cell (Tournet et al., Sol.
-Mat.
-191 (2019) 444) grown on Si.
+Elaborating on this background we have demonstrated the first ever quantum cascade lasers grown on silicon (Nguyen-Van et al., Sci.
+Rep. 8, 7206 (2018)).